 Dr. Suzy O'Hara will show examples of her latest projects including INVENTORS! with Dominic Wilcox which turns children’s invention ideas into real objects through art, design, manufacture, business and education, Sunderland 10 x 10, supporting artists and creatives and nurturing the development of contemporary art in collaboration with local businesses and Rewriting the Hack, the North East UK's first women’s art hack.

-New Media Exhibit Opening
+15th Annual New Media Juried Student Exhibition Opening

 Zeis Hall, 2nd Floor Lobby

 A juried exhibition featuring innovative work by UNC Asheville students, including 2D and 3D animation, interactive art and design, video, stop motion, sonic art, installation, 3D printing and digital prints.
 New Media employs cutting-edge technologies to express ideas in numerous ways, including through responsive design, storytelling, visualizing information, performance, 3D modeling, digital fabrication and sound.
 The juror for this year’s show is Dr. Suzy O’Hara, new media arts curator based in Newcastle, UK and founder of Thinking Digital Arts.
 The exhibition will be on view through April 16th.
 For more information, visit nm.unca.edu.

 Recharge and #KnowYourPower: A Therapeutic Evening

 In support of the Sexual Assault Awareness Month, UNCA is sponsoring several events during the first week of April, including this art-centered therapeutic evening, reflecting the “Promoting the Positive” theme of the Sexual Violence Prevention Summit held in the same week.

 Come out to the main quad, and engage in artistic interactive activities designed to inspire, recharge, and empower!
 Activities planned for the quad this evening include: